-- The direct-callid transaction type is used only in conjunction with the TRouteCall and TSingleStepTransfer function calls.
-They are applied only to the call that is in progress, and do not apply to functions that involve in the creation of a new call (for example, TMakeCall.) - For T-Server for Nortel Communication Server 2000/2100, the direct-callid transaction type is also applied to the TMuteTransfer function.
+Notes: The direct-callid transaction type is used only in conjunction with the TRouteCall and TSingleStepTransfer function calls.
+It is applied only to the call that is in progress, and does not apply to functions that involve in the creation of a new call, such as TMakeCall.

+For T-Server for Nortel Communication Server 2000/2100, the direct-callid transaction type is also applied to the TMuteTransfer function.